最近想到还有块树莓派在吃灰,今天使用frp折腾了一下内网穿透,把放在家里的树莓派也可以通过外网访问。

 1 | $ ./frpc -c frpc.ini |

-With the above operations, both frps and frpc have been started.
-We can try to connect to the Raspberry Pi’s SSH via the Internet.
-Since I used domain name resolution, I can use the domain name directly:
+With the above operations, both frps and frpc have started.
+We can try connecting to the Raspberry Pi’s SSH via the internet.
+Since I used domain name resolution above, I can directly use the domain name:

 1 | $ ssh -oPort=6000 pi@frp.imzlp.com |

-parameter in frpc.ini).
-If all goes well, the connection should succeed, as shown below:
+Note: You must specify the server port for the SSH connection (i.e., the remote_port parameter in frpc.ini).
+If all goes well, the connection will succeed, as follows:

 Configure frpc to Start on Boot on the Client

-Note: This is for Linux; scripts for Windows will be introduced later.
+Note: This section introduces Linux.
+The Windows script will be discussed later.

 1 | $ sudo cd /etc/systemd/system |